Tiny-Home-Consulting/Dependiject/README.md

 All documentation is provided via inline doc comments that can be parsed by Xcode.

 To view the documentation in a browser, run `./dochost.sh`.
+By default, it will search for an available port to open on, but the port can be set by the environment variable `DOC_PORT`.
+For example, to run it on port 3000, type:
+`DOC_PORT=3000 ./dochost.sh`
+Attempting to run on port 0 will result in the default behavior.

 ## Automated Tests